-Resolved that the National Association of Home Builders (NAHB) support approaches and initiatives that encourage water conservation and efficiency in new and existing structures as long as those programs:
+Resolved that the National Association of Home Builders (NAHB) support approaches and initiatives that encourage water conservation and efficiency in new and existing structures and properties as long as those programs:

-- Are voluntary, affordable and recognize consumer preferences;
+- Are voluntary, not cost-prohibitive and recognize consumer preferences;

-- Are sufficiently flexible and include prescriptive options that do not require calculation or experts to apply, and include design guidelines that can be applied independent of a specific home design;
+- Are sufficiently flexible and include prescriptive options that do not require calculations or design professionals to apply, and include guidelines that can be applied independent of a specific home design;

 - Include low-cost options;

-- Where applicable, recognize multiple rainwater, gray water and landscaping options; and allow water savings at alternative location(s) to be credited to new homes; and
+- Where applicable, recognize multiple rainwater, greywater and landscaping options; and allow water savings at alternative location(s) to be credited to new homes; and

 - Recognize that the degree of concern with water supplies and decisions, varies widely across regions and localities.

-Further resolved that NAHB encourage the development and voluntary use of water calculation tools that account for total water consumption both within the structure(s) and the overall property and include both delivered potable water and water from precipitation.
+Further resolved that NAHB encourage the development and voluntary use of water calculation tools and formulas that account for total water consumption both within the structure(s) and the overall property and include both delivered potable water (via utility and/or private well) and water from precipitation; and

 - Environmental Issues Committee